Responsible travel

 Values become more powerful when shared

-In a short video on her profile page North Uist-based artist Ellis O’Conner explains how art can be a very powerful way of raising awareness of and putting others in touch with the natural environment.
+In a short video on her profile page Skye-based artist Ellis O’Conner explains how art can be a very powerful way of raising awareness of and putting others in touch with the natural environment.

 The partners we work with on the Skye Textile Experience all have a strong focus on sustainability.
 Here are some examples: –

-• Shilasdair Yarn use plants that grow in their workshop’s immediate surroundings and spring water for dyeing yarn supplied by their partners, who in turn have a focus on ethical and sustainable practices.
+• Shilasdair Yarns use plants that grow in their workshop’s immediate surroundings and spring water for dyeing yarn supplied by their partners, who in turn have a focus on ethical and sustainable practices.

 • Skye Skyns are the only sheepskin tannery in Scotland and the skins they process are all by-products.
 They source their skins from the nearest abattoir near Inverness, keeping transport miles to a minimum and preventing Scottish raw skins being exported to producers overseas.
 Skye Skyns recycle wherever they can.